Julie Klausner: Books

 Klausner's first book, I Don't Care About Your Band, was released in February 2010 by Gotham/Penguin Books.
 In July 2010, Will Ferrell and Adam McKay's production company Gary Sanchez Productions optioned the book for HBO.
 Lizzy Caplan was attached to star and co-produce.
 In 2013, Klausner published her first young adult novel, titled Art Girls Are Easy.

+Music

+In 2010 Klausner was part of a comedy duo act along with actor Sue Galloway called "Free to Be (You and Me)".
+They released a pastiche song called "Boys and Girls Are Different (In the Pants)."
+Later that year Klausner released the song "Center of Attention."

+In 2023 Klausner released the song "Silence", a parody of the music of Kate Bush sung from the point of view of the character Clarice from the film The Silence of the Lambs.